CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 - **Inverted Scaling:** Number of mutators will start maxed out (based on difficulty setting), but _decrease_ as you receive items.

 ## I keep getting [heist] and it sucks.
-Go to `Options > Mod Options > Criminal Dawn` and you can disable any heist in the game.
+Go to `Options > Mod Options > Criminal Dawn` in-game and you can stop any heist from appearing in a run.
 You can do this at any time, but if the game has already picked a heist you need to play it first.

 I'd recommend only disabling the heists you *really* don't like, as disabling too many will limit